 USS JOHN HANCOCK returned home on October 28, after six months of operating in the Mediterranean Sea and the Adriatic Sea in Support of Operation Deliberate Guard and the Arabian Gulf Supporting Operation Southern Watch.

 USS JOHN HANCOCK took part in the sixth International Naval Review (INR) in New York City from July 3-9, 2000.

 JOHN HANCOCK was decommissioned in Mayport on October 3, 2000.

 The photos below were taken by Scott Janssen and show the JOHN HANCOCK during her NATO cruise in 1986.

 The two photos below were taken by me on July 31, 2000, in Mayport, Fla., two months before the ship was decommissioned.

 The three photos below were taken by Buzz Allen on October 3, 2000, in Mayport, Fla., shortly before the decommissioning ceremony started.

 The photos below were taken and contributed by Michael Martin.
-They show the JOHN HANCOCK being scrapped at Brownsville, Tx., in 2006.
-The first two photos were taken on August 1, 2006, and the last one on October 25, 2006.
+They show the ex-JOHN HANCOCK being scrapped at Brownsville, Tx., in 2006.